rottingdolljoints/ScaramoucheDiscordBot/README.md

 # This Branch is for the memory and logic code WIP
 requires:

 https://huggingface.co/kabita-choudhary/finetuned-bart-for-conversation-summary

 https://huggingface.co/microsoft/git-base-coco

 at the time of writing this hugging face is not downloading the models properly so save them somewhere then link them in the pygbot cog and imagehandler cog.

-Credit goes to The Face of Goonery
+Credit goes to The Face of Goonery.
+I will elaborate on this later.
+I still need to play with it.

 # Discord Tavern Style Pygmalion Chatbot
 This is a discord bot that uses Pygmalion-6B and a KoboldAI url.
 The bot now supports json files and tavern cards and will change its name and image automatically.